Evan-Leon/ShowRunnerDigest/README.md

 ### Bar Graph Code Snippet
-D3.js was utilized for generating the bar graph as well as generating the series information pop-up, which was done by creating a div with the necessary information and appending it to the html body to be able to display over any region of the graph.
+D3.js was used to create the bar graph as well as generating the series' information pop-up, which was done by creating a div with the necessary information and appending it to the html body to be able to display over any region of the graph.
 ```js
   let hover = d3.select("body")
         .append("div")